 1: First Thing in the Morning

-A whey protein isolate shake offers a fast, easy and delicious protein source at breakfast.
+A whey protein shake is the solution – it offers a fast, and delicious protein source at breakfast.

-First thing in the morning is one of the best times to drink a protein shake because you’ve been without food for 7 – 9 hours while you sleep.
-To maintain a positive protein balance it is crucial that you consume a high Biological, fast absorbing protein source first thing in the morning.
-Whey protein is the perfect solution.
+First thing in the morning is one of the best times to drink a protein shake because you’ve been without food for 7 – 9 hours while you slept.
+To maintain a positive protein balance, it is crucial that you consume a large dose of protein first thing in the morning, and whey protein is the perfect source.

-A bowl of oats, shredded wheat or Granola with a protein shake is a healthy muscle building breakfast.
+A bowl of oats, shredded wheat or Granola with a protein shake makes a healthy muscle building breakfast.

 2: Pre Workout

-Drinking a whey protein shake before training can be beneficial but is not really necessary.
+Drinking a whey protein shake before training can be beneficial, but is not “essential”.

-If you’ve eaten a whole food meal consisting of a lean protein and carbohydrate at least 2 hours before training then a pre workout shake is not necessary, because there will be enough nutrients circulating to fuel your workout and reduce muscle protein breakdown, and begin the stimulation of protein synthesis post workout.
+If you’ve eaten a whole food meal containing around 40g of protein at least 2 hours before training, then a pre-workout shake is not necessary.
+There will be sufficient nutrients circulating to fuel your workout, reduce muscle protein breakdown, and begin the stimulation of protein synthesis post workout.

-However, if you’re pushed for time and it’s been 3 hours or longer since you have eaten then drinking a protein shake just before your workout is recommended.
-This will ensure there are plenty of amino acids in circulation to reduce muscle protein breakdown during your workout and will aid in the recovery process post workout.
+However, if you’re pushed for time and it’s been 3 hours or longer since your last meal, then drinking a protein shake just before your workout is recommended.

 3: Post Workout